groundbirdaircat/GuessThatEmote/README.md

 # guessthatemote
-A minimal browser overlay game for your Twitch chat to play
+A minimal browser overlay game for your Twitch chat to play.

+To join the fun, visit [this site](https://guessthatemote.glitch.me).